rmj3197/QuadratiK/README.rst

 =================

 Below is a list of packages in `R` and `Python` that provide functionalities related to Goodness-of-Fit testing.
 Please note that this list is not exhaustive.
+We also would like to point out that while these packages deal with goodness-of-fit in general, none encodes the methodology and algorithms that are present in our software.
+Furthermore, our software incorporates a clustering algorithm for data that reside on the :math:`d`-dimensional sphere that is especially useful in the presence of noise in the data and the presence of non-negligible overlap between clusters.
+Functions that can be used to generate data from PKBDs are also provided.

 R Packages
 ------------